Advising Clients in Same-Sex Relationships

 More than tax benefits may be connected with the self-employment/health insurance issue.
 Tax Accountant Miami suggests how a same-sex couple might maneuver around the loss of health insurance.
 Both partners were self-employed with no employees.
 One partner survived cancer, but the insurance company denied the renewal of her single-member health coverage.
 The couple was advised to establish an LLC from which both businesses then operated.
 The LLC with two employees then qualified for guaranteed-issue group health insurance coverage.

 An estimated 22% of American employers, including 53% of Fortune 500 companies, extend health insurance benefits to the same-sex partner of an employee.
 But these employers do so at a higher payroll tax expense and an increased administrative burden because they must report the value of the benefits provided to the domestic partner as imputed income on the employee’s Form W-2.
 To offset the tax cost on imputed income, companies such as Bank of America, Google, Cisco Systems, Facebook, Discovery Communications, and others are offering to “gross-up” the employee’s salary so that the net pay is equal to that of an identically salaried married employee.

 Some same-sex couples may seek to have children by surrogacy.
-Since medical expenses are deductible only if paid or incurred to affect a structure or function of the body, costs of in vitro fertilization have generally been held deductible only where necessary to overcome infertility.
+Since medical expenses are deductible only if paid or incurred to affect the structure or function of the body, costs of in vitro fertilization have generally been held deductible only where necessary to overcome infertility.
 The Tax Court ruled in Magdalin (T.C.
 Memo.
 2008-293, aff’d (1st Cir.
 2009)) that expenses incurred “in fathering children through unrelated gestational carriers via the in vitro fertilization of an anonymous donor’s eggs using [the taxpayer’s] sperm” are not deductible.
 Surrogate parenting expenses are also not eligible for the adoption credit, as discussed below.